Xiomara7/compilers/chap2/README.md

 __strings__

 I totally underestimate this homework, specifically strings.
-I'm using a boolean variable (uncloseStr) and I initialize it to *true* when I find a ["] indicating a open string and move it to another state <STRING>.
-If I find another ["] inside the <STRING> state means I have to set (uncloseStr) to *false*.
+I'm using a boolean variable (uncloseStr) and I initialize it to **true** when I find a ["] indicating a open string and move it to another state <STRING>.
+If I find another ["] inside the <STRING> state means I have to set (uncloseStr) to **false** .

+To manage escapes in strings I created another state <ESCAPE>.
+If there's a valid escape I append it to the initial string and move it to the <ESCAPE> state.
+In this state <ESCAPE> I check them indicidually and to the appropiate for each of them.

 __end of file__

-At the end of file, I check the values of the variables (uncloseStr) and (commentCount) to take decisions over what I should return.
-If the variable (commentCount) is greater than zero means there's an unclosed comment somewhere so I return an error and then return the EOF token.
-If the variable (uncloseStr) is *true* means there's an unclose string so I return an error indicating it and then return the EOF token.
+At the end of file, I check the values of the variables __uncloseStr__ and __commentCount__ to take decisions over what I should return.
+If the variable __commentCount__ is greater than zero means there's an unclosed comment somewhere so I return an error and then return the EOF token.
+If the variable __uncloseStr__ is **true** means there's an unclose string so I return an error indicating it and then return the EOF token.